How to Calm Your Anxious Child

 What is anxiety?

 Effective parenting includes understanding what anxiety is.
-As a parent coach I teach my clients that anxiety mimics the stress response.
+I teach my clients that anxiety mimics the stress response.
 This stress response is hardwired into our nervous system.
 This is a good thing!
 It protects us.
 You may be familiar with the “fight-or-flight” response?
 Well, it’s a physical reaction to threats, that can save our lives!

 Anxiety, mimicking the stress response, makes us feel like there’s an emergency when there isn’t one.
 Children get anxious as a rational response to perceived threats, just like adults do.
 And when they do, their little bodies are flooded with chemicals that make it hard for them to think clearly.
 This can become difficult for them to hear and understand an adult’s reassuring words.

 When your child is feeling anxious, in his mind, he is actually saying, “Mom, I can hear the words you’re saying but my mind is telling me the opposite.
-It’s not going to be okay!
+You say that it’s going to be okay but my brain and body are telling me that it’s not going to be okay!
 My heart is beating so fast, and I feel all sweaty.
 These feelings make me more nervous, and then my tummy hurts, and all I want to do is go home.
 I want to feel better, but it’s like my body is overruling your words.”

 What’s a parent to do?